SouchenOu/Docker/README.md

 ---> every application that will run in every container it will be isolate from others (other containers) it will be like that every application run in different operationg system  (but this is wrong  because we have one operating system at that time)

---> we can run a lot of containers in just one operator system by using docker.
+--> we can run a lot of containers in just one operator system by using Docker.

 (Multiple docker containers can be run on the single operating system simultaneously you can manage those containers with docker )